 "This is a staggering thought.
 We are completely dependent on the commercial Banks.
 Someone has to borrow every dollar we have in circulation, cash or credit.
 If the Banks create ample synthetic money we are prosperous; if not, we starve.
 We are absolutely without a permanent money system.
 When one gets a complete grasp of the picture, the tragic absurdity of our hopeless position is almost incredible, but there it is.
 It is the most important subject intelligent persons can investigate and reflect upon.
 It is so important that our present civilization may collapse unless it becomes widely understood and the defects remedied very soon."

 Robert Hemphill, Credit manager of the Atlanta Federal Reserve Bank, quoted here.
 I'll echo everything he says there, it absolutely astounded me when I began to grasp what's going on.
 It's revelatory.
-I'm not sure I've begun to understand the full implications even now, some years on.
-There are further quotes on that page which I find deeply alarming. - Bill Kruse
+I'm not sure I've begun to understand the full implications even now, some years on - Bill Kruse

 "... the truth is that a dollar of capital in a bank can actually result in eight or ten dollars of loans to families and businesses, a multiplier effect that can ultimately lead to a faster pace of economic growth."